sebastianluna-dev/sebastianluna/IMPROVEMENTS.md

 ### The domains and the screenshots — [Content] · resolved 2025-12-10

 Three of the four cards printed «Dominio por confirmar» and showed no «Visitar el sitio» button.
-Reto MD, Cuarteto Fratres and Vallarta WKND now carry their public URL, and the first two also got a fresh capture of the live home page, at the same 1600 px cut as the rest.
+Reto MD, Cuarteto Fratres and Vallarta TOURS now carry their public URL, and the first two also got a fresh capture of the live home page, at the same 1600 px cut as the rest.

-### The Vallarta WKND screenshot — [Content] · resolved 2025-12-09
+### The Vallarta TOURS screenshot — [Content] · resolved 2025-12-09

 Its card showed the amber placeholder and, with no browser window, its tabs never rendered.
-`public/images/vallarta-wknd.jpg` is the home at 1600 px, the same cut as the other three.
+`public/images/vallarta-tours.jpg` is the home at 1600 px, the same cut as the other three.

 ### The CV files — [Content] · resolved 2025-12-08